YashAdhau9211/Appointment-Booking/README.md

 The application uses Spring Boot DevTools for automatic restart during development.
 Any changes to the source code will trigger an automatic restart.

-## License

-This project is a demo application for Spring Boot.

 ## Author